Dear.M: Women's Dormitory Room 103

 Seo Ji-min (22) is a 2nd-year student in the Department of Economics (Enrolled in 2019).
 Her dream is to become the leader of the cheerleading squad.
 She boasts bright floral beauty as the Centre of the Seoyeon University cheer squad and is one half of Seoyeon University's official 'Magnet Couple' along with Park Ha-neul.
-Behind her innocent appearance, there is a reversal that causes a girl crush.
+Behind her innocent appearance, there is a reversal that causes a girl to crush.
 Ji-min is very adept in social situations and knows how to stand up boldly to seniors in the face of injustice.
-Couple rings, couple trips, couple photos—everything is a hot topic when it comes to the pair.
+"Couple items" such as "couple rings", "couple trips", "couple photos"—everything is a hot topic when it comes to the pair.
 She is older than most of her peers as she repeated a course.
 Since many students in her grade either took a leave of absence or had to fulfil their enlistment duties, she is not close to many people except Ha-neul.
-However, later, she reunites with Choi Ro-sa, whom she went to high school with, and they quickly become close.
+However, later, she reunites with Choi Ro-sa, with whom she went to high school, and they quickly become close.